paulwexler/opinions/on_coding/README.md

 They contain IP addresses as well as passwords and these must be redacted for security.
 The files are huge and must be processed in a pipeline.
-A program is required which reads the logs on stdin, and writes the redacted logs to stdout.
+A program is required which reads the logs from stdin, and writes the redacted logs to stdout.

 The redaction is straightforward.